Name: Folic acid, Vitamin B9

 Individual Folic Acid Supplements

 If you are looking for individual supplements then here are a few suggested folic acid and folate supplements.
-You may even consider taking a complete B-complex supplement in addition to this.
+You may even consider taking a complete B-complex supplement (Buy from Amazon or iHerb) in addition to this (only in case of deficiency).

 Dosage: 1-5 mg.
 Please confirm dosage with your doctor.